 Transfer Station and Landfill: Transfer station Days of operation will remain the same with the attendant only leaving the building to operate compactors.
 Bottle drive will be closed until further notice.

-Fire Department: Fire Halls are not open to the general public, operations will continue as usual.
+Fire Department: Fire Halls are not open to the general public, operations as usual.
 Do not call 911 unless it is an emergency, if you need immediate medical attention you should call 911 and mention your travel history and symptoms.

 McDougall Water Tap: The water filling station at the public works yard/transfer station on Municipal Drive is use at your own risk.